Tenants in Common in Real Estate Ownership

 Most lenders require that mortgage documents include the signatures of all the parties who hold title in a tenants in common property.
 In other words, you must all take out the loan together.
 If a lender made the loan to only one party or "tenant," only one person's portion of ownership would act as security for the loan.
 Lenders would not be able to seize the entire property in the event of default.

 The Rights of Tenants in Common

 Sally can live in the property by herself or share the property with John and Mary.
 No tenant or tenants can exclude the others.

 Should one of the tenants die, their interest would pass to their heirs.
 If Sally died, John would still hold 50% and Mary would still own 25%, but Sally's 25% would pass to whomever she designated in her estate plan or to her relatives, according to state law.

 How Can Joint Tenants Become Tenants in Common?

 Unlike tenants in common, joint tenancy typically involves a right of survivorship, which means that the interest held by each tenant would pass to the others upon death.

 Joint tenancy requires four unities known as TTIP, which stands for time, title, interest, and possession.
 Each owner must take title to the property at the same time.
-Each owner must receive the title on the same deed or document evidencing title.
+Each owner must receive the title on the same deed.
 Each owner receives the same proportionate and equal share of ownership, and each owner has an identical right of possession.

 The title usually reverts to a tenancy in common if these four unities aren't met.
 If a joint tenant sells or conveys the interest created in a joint tenancy to another party, the joint tenancy is broken and a tenancy in common is created.
 Joint tenants cannot stop another tenant from breaking the joint tenancy.